blaise-io/pont/readme.md

 ## Play in AR

-This map can be scanned at the ferry port at Buiksloterweg, but you can also scan it from your computer screen:
+This map can be scanned at the ferry port at Buiksloterweg: (but you may also scan it from your screen)

 ![AR](http://i.imgur.com/LTheSSn.png)